archer884/yeti/README.md

 ### yeti-search

-Eventually intended to provide full-text indexing for manuscripts stored on yeti.
-Right now, its functionality is limited to printing the data found in certain fragments.
+Provides full-text indexing for manuscripts stored on yet.